Paying your rent in public housing

 - bond assistance loan – refer to your loan repayment schedule.

-If you can't make your payments, you must talk to your housing officer about the payment options that may be available.
+If you can't make your payments, you must contact your housing officer about the available payment options.

 Notice of rental arrears

-You will be sent an arrears advice letter if your rent is seven days overdue.
+You will be sent an arrears advice letter if your rent is 7 days overdue.

-If your rent is still not paid seven days after this first letter, you will receive a final arrears advice letter.
+If your rent is still not paid 7 days after this first letter, you will receive a final arrears advice letter.

-The letters will include a summary of what you need to pay.
+The letters will include a summary of what you must pay.

 Help with paying your debts

-It is important that you contact your local housing office as soon as possible to let them know you are having problems paying your bills.
+Contact your local housing office as soon as possible to let them know you're having problems paying your bills.

-You can also ask to be put in contact with support services that can help you with managing your money so that you can pay your bills on time.
+You can also ask for support services that can help you manage your money so that you can pay your bills on time.